ministryofjustice/cloud-platform/run_books/post_migration_cleanup.md

 Not all Template Deploy applications have an RDS or data storage of some kind.
 If

 #### 3.1 Identify RDS name in AWS console
-This can either be identified by the `DB Instance` name, or via a tag.
+This can either be identified by the `DB Instance` name or via a tag.
 Either way, you can use the search functionality within the AWS console to identify the correct database.

 #### 3.2 Take snapshot of database
 It is vitally important that we keep a snapshot of the database before it's removed.
 This allows us to perform an emergency recovery if needed.